Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 === Structure

-Each enqueue will have a local SPSC as in LTQueue @ltqueue that supports `dequeue`, `enqueue` and `readFront`.
-There's a global queue whose entries store the minimum timestamp of the corresponding enqueuer's local SPSC.
+The structure of LTQueueV2 is shown as in @slotqueue-structure.

+Each enqueuer hosts a distributed SPSC as in LTQueueV1 (@naive-LTQueue).

+Additionally, the dequeuer hosts an array whose entries each corresponds with an enqueuer.
+Each entry stores the minimum timestamp of the local SPSC of the corresponding enqueuer.

 #figure(
   image("/static/images/slotqueue.png"),
-  caption: [Basic structure of slot queue],
+  caption: [Basic structure of LTQueueV2],
-)
+) <slotqueue-structure>

 === Pseudocode